microcosm-cc/bluemonday/README.md

 bluemonday is a HTML sanitizer implemented in Go.

 You should be able to safely feed it user generated content (UTF-8 strings and HTML) and it will give back HTML that has been sanitised using a whitelist of approved HTML elements and attributes.
-It is fast enough and highly configurable.
+It is fast and highly configurable.

-The primary purpose of bluemonday is to protect sites against [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) whenever user generated content is used.
+The primary purpose of bluemonday is to protect sites against [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) and other malicious content that a user interface may deliver.

+Note: It is not the job of bluemonday to fix your bad HTML, it is merely the job of bluemonday to prevent malicious HTML getting through.
+If you have mismatched HTML elements, or non-conforming nesting of elements, those will remain.
+But if you have well-structured HTML bluemonday will not break it.

 You should **always** run bluemonday **after** any other processing.
 So if you use [blackfriday](https://github.com/russross/blackfriday) or [Pandoc](http://johnmacfarlane.net/pandoc/) then bluemonday should be run after these steps.
 This ensures that no insecure HTML is introduced later in your process.